 Fixing the Situation

-If any of the above happen to you, get in touch with eBay immediately, making very clear that you believe your account a malicious third party has taken over your account.
+If any of the above happens to you, get in touch with eBay immediately, making very clear that you believe your account a malicious third party has taken over your account.
 Contact eBay directly using this link that directly references the possibility of an account takeover.
 Explain that you suspect that you have been the victim of a spoof or phish email and await further instructions from eBay.

 You should also immediately take the other following steps:

 - Change the passwords for all online banking accounts.